jordan52/trickykegstands/src/site/checklist.md

 * BUT RDC SUCKS.
 So, I installed realvnc server on XP and realvnc client on my mac.
 Just use realvnc to connect to 192.168.1.90

+## ipython notebook
+* I did the typical install steps AND i found a shell script written by one of the pandas guys (wes?) that installed pandas, numpy, and scipy.
+I didn't write those steps down because it was simple... and i forgot. or I wrote them down somewhere else.
+To start ipython notebook cd /jordan/projects/code/ipythonNotebooks and run "ipython notebook" this will start the process, open a tab in your browser and show you all the notebooks you have stored in that directory.
+* tlrd - run ipython notebook in /jordan/projects/code/ipythonNotebooks
 ##Misc Commands

 * Copy a file to the mac clipboard